hkitago/QuoteLink/README.md

 #### **macOS** - 2024-10-23

-- Added new localization languages and adjusted some existing languages.
+- Added new localization languages and adjusted some existing languages
-- Changed and adjusted the toolbar icon format.
+- Changed and adjusted the toolbar icon format
-- Adjusted the version number to align with iOS.
+- Adjusted the version number to align with iOS

 ### 1.2